Constellation Data Transmission Protocol#

 Overall Behavior#

-A CDTP sender host SHALL advertise its CDTP service through CHIRP.
+A CDTP sender host SHALL advertise its CDTP service through CHIRP with service identifier %x04.

 Upon service discovery through CHIRP, a CDTP receiver host SHOULD connect its PULL socket to the PUSH socket of one CDTP sender host as defined by 30/PIPELINE.